 So many of these buildings reminded us of Fort Greene, Brooklyn due to having been developed around the same time in the 1800s.

 When you leave Warren Street, consider taking a stroll on any residential block to the north or south.
 We looped back around to Court Street and Union Street and passed by some nicely-renovated homes that had fresh paint jobs and new shutters.
 It’s impressive that so many people are taking the time to revive these old pieces of architectural and American history.

-There’s more to do in Hudson, like all the places to eat, drink, caffeinate, shop and stay, and you can find that in our guide to the Catskills and Hudson Valley.
+There’s more to do in Hudson, like all the places to eat, drink, caffeinate, shop and stay, and you can find that in our travel guide to the Catskills and travel guide to the Hudson Valley.
 If you’re looking for a place to stay, allow us to recommend an Airbnb nearby like Joy Cottage.

 Then after you see the town, save some time for getting to the Greenport Conservation Area, which is where locals recommended to us that we go for viewing the sunset if we had some time while visiting Hudson, NY.

 Just up the road, you can visit this riverside nature reserve and get a westward glimpse of the sun setting behind the Catskill Mountains.